Air Quality Trends

 Ozone

-The current Ozone NAAQS is an 8-hr average of 70 parts per billion (ppb).
+The current ozone NAAQS is an 8-hour average of 70 parts per billion (ppb).

-The design value for each monitoring site is the average of the fourth highest maximum daily 8-hr ozone concentration for each of 3 consecutive years as long as data recovery rates meet requirements.
+The design value for each monitoring site is the average of the fourth highest maximum daily 8-hour ozone concentration for each of three consecutive years as long as data recovery rates meet requirements.
 The design value for a site can be determined (is valid) if the monitor meets data completeness requirements.
-The site must have valid data for at least 75% of the days in the Ozone Season (April – September) for each year and a three year data collection rate of at least 90% unless the three year average exceeds the NAAQS.
+The site must have valid data for at least 75% of the days in the official ozone season (April through September) for each year and a three-year data collection rate of at least 90% unless the three-year average exceeds the NAAQS.
 The graph above displays the maximum design value trend in the state.

 Particle pollution